Zequez/logseq-vault/pages/Living in the Gift.md

 - The most powerful people could be anyone
 	- Ripple effect can influence immensely
-- Suspend attachment to outcome; you don't know what the ultimate outcome of this is meant to be -
+- Suspend attachment to outcome; you don't know what the ultimate outcome of this is meant to be
+- > We need benefits that go beyond what we understand how to make happen – and to access that level of miracle, that level of causality.
+-
+-
 -
 	-